menu

 Overview

 Gary is a tiny city located in the state of South Dakota.
 With a population of 242 people and just one neighborhood, Gary is the 131st largest community in South Dakota.
-Much of the housing stock in Gary was built prior to World War II, making it one of the older and more historic cities in the country.
+Gary has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce